MicrosoftDocs/visualstudio-docs/docs/data-tools/walkthrough-creating-a-simple-wcf-service-in-windows-forms.md

 ---
-title: Create a simple WCF Service in Windows Forms
+title: Create a simple WCF Service in Windows Forms (.NET Framework)
 description: In this walkthrough, create a Windows Communication Foundation (WCF) service in Visual Studio, test it, and then access it from a Windows Forms application. ms.date: 06/30/2023 ms.topic: conceptual